 • Ready to post?
 Click the dark blue “Publish” button upper right on the page.

-These are the very simple basics.
-For more in-depth information, refer to WordPress.com’s extensive tutorial library:
+For more in-depth information about a free blog, refer to WordPress.com’s extensive tutorial library:

 Beginners Tutorial http://learn.wordpress.com